life4/textdistance.rs/README.md

 ## Testing locally

-To run everything locally, all you need is rust, python, and [task](https://taskfile.dev/installation/).
+To run everything locally, all you need is Rust, Python, and [task](https://taskfile.dev/installation/).
 Execute `task all` to run all code formatters, linters, and tests.